 - The person is in pre-deportation detention at the time he or she lodges the application;

-- It is likely that another country is responsible under the Dublin Regulation, namely as the person has lodged multiple applications, tried to travel to another member state, or it can be assumed that, based on past behaviour intends to travel on to another country;
+- It is likely that another country is responsible under the Dublin Regulation, namely as the person has lodged multiple applications, tried to travel to another member state, or it can be assumed that, based on past behaviour he or she intends to travel on to another member state;

 - The person does not comply with alternatives to detention;

 - The person does not comply with residence restrictions, reporting duties and designated accommodation or similar instructions;

 - There is a sufficient link with Austria such as family relations, sufficient resources or secured residence.

-Arrest (i.e. detention without official order) is almost systematic during the 24 hours preceding the transfer of an asylum applicant to the responsible Member State under the Dublin Regulation.
+Arrest (i.e. detention without official order) is almost systematic during the 72 hours preceding the transfer of an asylum applicant to the responsible Member State under the Dublin Regulation.